moonshine-software/doc/en/configuration.md

 ];
 ```

+> ![WARNING]
+> Since the routes are loaded before the `boot` method of the `ServiceProvider` is called,
+> any route-related configuration should be defined in the `moonshine.php` config file.

 > [!NOTE]
 > `use_migrations`, `use_notifications`, `use_database_notifications` must always be present either in `moonshine.php` or in `MoonShineServiceProvider`.
 > All other parameters not specified in the file will use the default values.